| |

 Type: Legend

-Date / Time: Weather Dependent: Stormy nights
+Date / Time: Weather Dependent: stormy nights.
+Last heard 21 May 2013?

 Further Comments: A town lost off the coast of Blackpool many years ago, the bells can be heard ringing on stormy nights.
+The bells may have last been heard by a mother and daughter walking near Sandcastle Water Park.

-Location: Blaenporth (Wales) - General area
+Location: Blaenporth (Dyfed) - General area

 Type: Crisis Manifestation